youkaichao/fast_bpe_tokenizer/README.md

 Then, `fast_bpe_tokenizer` will read from `<tokenizer file>` (with extension `.tiktoken`), and use it to tokenize `<input file>`.
 The output is stored in `<output file>`.

+A testcase is to tokenize the whole book of "War and Peace":

+`./fast_bpe_tokenizer data/cl100k_base.tiktoken data/warandpeace.txt output.txt`

 The program prints the estimated speed.
 On my laptop, it prints:

 ```text